Lathe Stand and Shop Setup Guide: Height, Ballast, and Power

 115V vs 220V: what you actually need

 Midi lathes: Most midi lathes run on standard 115-volt (US residential) circuits.
 The WEN 3424T draws about 5 amps.
 The Jet JWL-1221VS draws about 7 to 8 amps.
 A standard 15-amp household outlet handles both, with headroom for a dust collector if you are careful about load.
+That headroom disappears fast if you run dust collection at the same time as the lathe.
+A 7-amp lathe plus a 7-amp shop vac on one 15-amp circuit leaves 1 amp to spare, and either motor’s startup surge trips the breaker.
+Give each its own dedicated 15-amp circuit if you turn with the collector running.

 Full-size lathes: Most full-size floor lathes require 220-volt single-phase power.
 The Grizzly G0766 is 240V.
 The Powermatic 3520C is 220V single-phase.
 The Jet JWL-1840EVS can be configured for either 115V (at reduced power) or 220V.